RedisLabsModules/redex/README.md

 **Reply:** Array of popped elements.

+## `LSPLICE srclist dstlist count`

+Moves 'count' elements from the tail of 'srclist' to the head of 'dstlist'.

+If less than count elements are available, it moves as much elements as possible.

+**Reply:** Integer, the new length of srclist.

+Copied from: redis/src/modules/helloworld.c

-## `LSPLICE srclist dstlist count [ATTACH end] [ORDER ASC|DESC|NOEFFORT]`
+## `LXSPLICE srclist dstlist count [ATTACH end] [ORDER ASC|DESC|NOEFFORT]`
 Moves `count` from one end of `srclist` to one of `dstlist`'s ends.

 If less than count elements are available, it moves as much elements as possible.

 A positive count removes elements from the head of `srclist`, and negative from its end.

 The optional `ATTACH` subcommand specifies the end of `dstlist` to which elements are added and `end` can be either 0 meaning list's head (the default), or -1 for its tail.

-To maintain the order of elements from `srclist`, LSPLICE may perform extra work depending on the `count` sign and `end`.
+To maintain the order of elements from `srclist`, `LSPLICE` may perform extra work depending on the `count` sign and `end`.

 The optional `ORDER` subscommand specifies how elements will appear in `destlist`.
 The default `ASC` order means that the series of attached elements will be ordered as in the source list from left to right. `DESC` will cause the elements to be reversed.
 `NOEFFORT` avoids the extra work, so the order determined is: